lriobo/ADMeth/README.md

 **4- REC scores**: Obtains a normalized REC score for measuring anomalies.

-**5- ML models**: Trains multiple binary classifiers for the selected task with these REC scores (can be also done with raw beta-values for a baseline comparison).
+**5- ML models**: Trains multiple binary classifiers for the selected task with these REC scores (can also be done with raw beta-values for a baseline comparison).

-**6- Plots**: Plot classification results in terms of AUC across different ML models and configurations.
+**6- Plots**: Plots classification results in terms of AUC across different ML models and configurations.

 **7- Stats**: Plots and tables for REC scores distributions, feature selection, differences in groups and comparison with raw beta-values.